hilios/sinatra-sprockets/README.md

 end
 ```

-Following the default configuration you just need to create the `/assets` folder and Sprockets will search the `application.js` and `application.css` to precompile (if you want to set-up a different structure jump to the [configuration](#configuration) chapter).
-The default structure schema is:
+Following the default configuration you just need to create the `/assets` folder and Sprockets will search for `application.js` and `application.css` to precompile (if you want to set-up a different structure jump to the [configuration](#configuration) chapter).
+The default folder schema is:

 ```
 hello/